• Home

 No reed – subtract $20

-Tenor sax players – Try your softer tenor reeds on BIGMouthPiece.
-Vandoren Trad 2.5 has been a favorite.
+Tenor sax players Try your softer tenor reeds

-Cork is sized to fit the most-common 24mm socket inside diameter.
-On request, I will trim to fit (Bundy may want 23.5mm)
+Cork Sized to fit the most-common 24mm socket inside diameter.
+Bundy may want 23.5mm - specify if you need

 Windy Dankoff, Woodwind Technician